flowerlovingatheist/translang/Grammar.md

 Noun is formed as root followed by zero or more suffixes and ending.

-Ending is either empty or -se for plural.
+Ending is either empty or -sa for plural.

 For example kaselutase is catgirls, which is formed from root kase, suffixes -lu and -ta, and ending -se.